Finding The Good

 - that soccer mom suggests you try chia seeds and metronome therapy to control your son’s ADHD symptoms

-- or when the soccer coach thinks your gifted daughter with disabilities shouldn’t get an IEP because she’s cheating the system
+- the soccer coach thinks your gifted daughter with disabilities shouldn’t get an IEP because she's cheating the system

-- or when the woman at the line in the grocery tells you about the liquid mineral supplement that worked for her sister’s best friend’s aunt’s kid
+- the woman at the line in the grocery tells you about the liquid mineral supplement that worked for her sister’s best friend’s aunt’s kid

 It's important for us to keep our defenses down and be open when others have something to share with us about our special needs families.
 After all, when we are asking for a bit of grace, we need to be prepared to offer it in return.
 It's the Law of Attraction at work.

 Most of the time the unwanted advice we get about parenting our complex kids is well-intended.
 People are trying to find common ground, to connect.
 And people willing to find common ground and connect are all too rare these days.